Continuous-variable quantum teleportation with vacuum-entangled Rindler modes: Vacuum Entanglement in (1+1)-Dimensional Quantum Field Theory

-where $\omega$ is the frequency defined with respect to the proper time co-ordinate in the respective quadrant of Rindler space and $\text{X}$ denotes the region over which $\hat{b}_\omega$ has support.
-Equivalently, $\hat{\Phi}$ can be expanded in the modes restricted to the future (F) and past (P).
+where $\omega$ is the frequency defined with respect to the proper time co-ordinate in the respective quadrant of Rindler space.
+Equivalently, $\hat{\Phi}$ can be expanded in the modes restricted to the future $(\mathrm{F})$ and past $(\mathrm{P})$.
 For example, the left-moving mode functions are

 with their analogues in the future and past given by,

 It can be easily shown that